+OFFICIAL HISTORY

-OFFICIAL HISTORY OF THE WAR,
+OF THE WAR, Its Causes, Character, Con-

-Its Causes, Character, Conduct and Results.
+duct and Results.
 By Hon.
 Alex.
 H. Stephens.

 A Book for all Sections and all Parties.
-THIS great work presents the only complete and impartia' analysis of the Causes of the War yet sublished, and gives those interior lights and shadows of the great conflict only known to those high officers who watched the flood-tide of revolution from its fountain springs, and which were so accessible to Mr. Stephens from his position as second officer of the Confederacy.
+Tills great work presents the only complete and impartia' analysis of the Causes of the War yet sublished, and gives those interior lights and shadows of the great conflict only known to those high officers who watched the flood tide of revolution from its fountain springs, and which were so accessible to Mr. Stephens from his position as second officer of the

-To a public that has been surfeited with APPA-RENTLY SIMILAR PLODUCTIONS, we promise a change of fare, both agreeable and salutary, and an in-tellectual treat of the highest order.
-The Great Ame-rican War has AT LAST found a historian worthy of its importance, and at whose hands it will receive that moderate, candid and impartial treatment which truth and justice so urgently demand.
-The intense desire every where manifested to obtain this work, its Official character and ready sale, com-bined with an increased commission, make it the best subscription book ever published.
+Confederacy.
+To a public that has been surfeited with APPA-RENTLY SIMILAR PLODUCTIONS, we promise a change of fare, both agreeable and saintary, and an in-tellectual treat of the highest order.
+The Grest Ame-rican War has AT LAST found a historian worthy of its importance, and at whose h moderate, candid and impartial treatment which truth and justice so argently demand.
+The intense desire every where manifested to obtain this work, its Official character and ready sale, combined with an increased commission, make it the best subscription book ever published.
+Ohe Agent in Easton, Pa., reports 72 subscribers in three days.